vibefast-app/vibefast-docs/README.md

 - **Free course** — 25 tutorials on Vibe Coding and Cloudflare full-stack development.
 I used to charge over $1,500 for this.
 Now it’s free.

 - **Commercial starter** — start from a real, production-style app instead of a blank repo.
-Now is Only $99.（Early Bird Price. **Price increases to $199 on June 1, 2026.**）
+Now Only $99.（Early Bird Price. **Price increases to $199 on June 1, 2026.**）

 👉 **[Try the live demo — vibefast.app](https://vibefast.app)**

-Real dashboard · Blog CMS · Analytics · Media Library · Checkout flow
+Auth · Dashboard · Blog CMS · Payments · Email · Analytics · Media Library

 # VibeFast 🚀